dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 <a name="required-dependent"></a>

-### Required on the navigation from principal to dependent has different semantics
+### Required or non-nullable navigation from principal to dependent has different semantics

 [Tracking Issue #17286](https://github.com/dotnet/efcore/issues/17286)

 #### Old behavior

 Only the navigations to principal could be configured as required.
-Therefore using `RequiredAttribute` on the navigation to the dependent (the entity containing the foreign key) would instead create the foreign key on the defining entity type.
+Therefore using `RequiredAttribute` on the navigation to the dependent (the entity containing the foreign key) or marking it as non-nullable would instead create the foreign key on the defining entity type.

 #### New behavior